-The Physical Therapist Assistant Program and Union College appreciate the commitment made by the clinical educators to the physical therapy assistant students.
-Union College will attempt to periodically offer the clinical facility staff the opportunity to attend workshops and clinical education seminars relative to physical therapy education.
+The Physical Therapist Assistant Program and Union County College appreciate the commitment made by the clinical educators to the physical therapy students.
+Union County College will periodically offer the clinical facility staff the opportunity to attend workshops and clinical education seminars relative to physical therapy education.
+In addition, the program has developed a web-page specifically for clinical education.
+On this web-page clinical faculty can find relevant research articles uploaded and/or PowerPoint presentations.
+In addition, there is an opportunity for clinical faculty to blog each other about clinical education issues.
+Forms for clinical education will also be posted.
+The web link address is www.
+UCCPTACI.edu